-Alternative to spinal surgery
+Alternatives to spinal surgery

 Spinal manipulation is safe and recommended for acute low back pain and surgery in the long term shows only slightly better results than conservative care(1).

 Low back and leg pain: 69% surgical vs 61% non-surgical(2)

-Cox Technic, was developed in the USA and is one of the 3 most studied adjustive procedures in chiropractic.
+Cox® Technic, was developed in the USA and is one of the 3 most studied adjustive procedures in chiropractic.
 Research undertaken by the American Pain Society and the American College of Physicians recommend spinal manipulation as a reasonable option for the primary care of low back pain; and prior to surgery for patients with lumbar disc herniation and spinal stenosis

 Some of the documented clinical outcomes follow:

-Patients (on disability for an average of 60.5 weeks) treated 2-3 times a week for 3 weeks with flexion distraction for relief of a disc herniation (confirmed with MRI) report 79% improvement in pain and 73% improvement in disability.
+Patients (on disability for an average of 60.5 weeks) treated 2-3 times a week for 3 weeks with Flexion-Distraction for relief of a disc herniation (confirmed with MRI) report 79% improvement in pain and 73% improvement in disability.
 (4)

 To see a demonstration of Cox Technic please click here

-|Monday – Friday||8am – 7pm|
+|Monday – Friday||8am – 6pm|

 |Saturday||8am - 11am|

-After hours and Emergency Contact on (03) 9822 1835
+After hours contact by appointment only on (03) 9822 1835